 I didn’t find anything I needed in the house but I did ask, “Can I dig up some of the daffodils?”
 I was given the green light.
 So, I quickly returned home and told Mr. Decor that I wanted to dig up and replant some daffodils in memory of the three lovely people who had passed on the week before.

 He got the shovel.
 (Heart eyed emojis for Mr. Decor.)

 We spent about an hour replanting the flowers and I am happy to report that they all have taken the transplant very well.

-Later on in the week I noticed that all the flower seeds I had planted are starting to grow.
+Later in the week, I noticed that all the flower seeds I had planted are starting to grow.

 May you plant hope this week.

 “The desert and the parched land will be glad; the wilderness will rejoice and blossom.
 Like the crocus, it will burst into bloom; it will rejoice greatly and shout for joy.
 The glory of Lebanon will be given to it, the splendor of Carmel and Sharon; they will see the glory of the LORD, the splendor of our God.” ~ Isaiah 35: 1-2

 “My beloved has gone down to his garden, To the beds of balsam, To pasture his flock in the gardens And gather lilies.
 “I am my beloved’s and my beloved is mine, He who pastures his flock among the lilies.” ~ Song of Solomon 6:2